What Have You Done for Me Lately: Live performances

 Jackson performed "What Have You Done for Me Lately" on Soul Train on March 29, 1986.
-She also sang the song live at the Grammy Awards of 1987, wearing an all-black outfit, along with Jam and Lewis and dancers.
+She also performed the song live at the 29th Annual Grammy Awards in 1987, wearing an all-black outfit, along with Jam and Lewis and dancers.
 She has also performed the song on all of her concert tours.
 On the 1990 Rhythm Nation 1814 Tour, it was the third song on the setlist.
 She performed the song with fellow dancers Tina Landon and Karen Owens, and was followed by a performance of "Let's Wait Awhile".
 On the Janet World Tour which happened in 1993 and continued throughout the two following years, the song was the second to be performed along with "Nasty", with the singer wearing gold jewelry.
 For Jon Pareles from The New York Times, Jackson was a stronger vocalist than she was when she was on the last tour.
 In "What Have You Done for Me Lately", she had new and syncopated vocals, which were different from the original song.

 The song was performed during a "frenzied" medley of "Control", "The Pleasure Principle", and "Nasty" on The Velvet Rope Tour in 1998.
 The medley at the October 11, 1998, show at the Madison Square Garden in New York City was broadcast during a special titled The Velvet Rope: Live in Madison Square Garden by HBO.
 It was also added to the setlist at its DVD release, The Velvet Rope Tour: Live in Concert in 1999.
 During the All for You Tour in 2001 and 2002, "What Have You Done for Me Lately" was performed in a re-worked version, during a medley with "Control" and "Nasty".
 According to Denise Sheppard from Rolling Stone, it was "another crowd favorite; perhaps best dubbed as the 'bitter' portion of the night", also adding that "this performer - who has been performing onstage for twenty-eight years - knows what the crowd comes for and gives it to them in spades".
 The February 16, 2002 final date of the tour at the Aloha Stadium in Hawaii, was broadcast by HBO, and included a performance of it.
 This rendition was also added to the setlist at its DVD release, Janet: Live in Hawaii, in 2002.
 For her first tour in seven years Rock Witchu Tour in 2008, she chose to open the show a medley with "The Pleasure Principle", "Control" and "What Have You Done for Me Lately".
 After an interlude, Jackson made her entrance amid fireworks and theatrical smoke to perform the medley, while donning a Mohawk hairstyle.